datanomous-uk/appgenpro/README.md

 - [Citations](#citations)
 - [Contact](#contact)

-Please see `ROADMAP.md` for details of the aim of appgenpro and our mission.
+Please see `ROADMAP.md` for details of the aim of aipreneuros and our mission.

 Please see `DEV.md` for details on dev topics and troubleshooting tips.

 Please see `CONFIG.md` for details on how to configure appgenpro.

 ## Installation

-To get started with AppGenPro, follow these steps:
+To get started with aipreneuros, follow these steps:

 1. Create a Virtual Environment:
 ```shell